All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 Right after I graduated high school I took a trip out to California, via the Amtrak train to visit my great aunt and explore!
-On one of my last transfers, before I got into Los Angeles, I sat by a sweet new friend, April.
+On one of my last transfers, before I got into Los Angeles, I sat by a sweet new friend.
 We made plans to go to Disney Land together later that week since it is an iconic thing to do in California!
 I have many photos of California since then, but being that this was my first time there, this is my California picture!
 How can it get any better with Micky Mouse!?

 Jennifer Kaye xoxo